The time has come — you’re ready to take your favorite DAW to the next level and get that professional sound.

 Logic Pro X

-I got these specs direct from Apple, so read with confidence!
-I have trimmed down the full specs for brevity’s sake, so go check ‘em out when you can.
+These specs are directly from Apple, so read with confidence!
+We’ve trimmed down the full specs for brevity’s sake, so go check them out when you can.

 - 4GB of RAM